jdutton8/Tech-Blog/README.md

 ## Usage
 This application will allow users to sign up if they are not a member, then once they are logged in they are able to view their user profiles, add new posts, and comment on other developers post.

+You can view the deployed application here. (https://enigmatic-beach-62007-004867f4d28e.herokuapp.com/)

 ## License
 This project is license under MIT